 - Increasing usage of renewable energy to power our operations

-- Converting natural gas-driven equipment to run on electricity
+- Utilizing natural gas-driven equipment to run on electricity

 - Implementing carbon capture technologies for beneficial reuses or sequestration of carbon dioxide